Bashkir cuisine

 Bashkir cuisine (башҡорт аш-һыуы) is the traditional cuisine of the Bashkirs.
 Their way of life, and the predominance of cattle breeding contributed culture, traditions, and cuisine of the Bashkirs.

 Traditional dishes and products

 Bashkir dishes are distinguished by a small number of classic spices: only black and red pepper are used.
 Another feature of Bashkir dishes is the abundance of meat in all hot dishes and snacks.
-The love of Bashkirs for horse sausage «kazy» and horse fat deserves special attention: Bashkirs love to eat horsemeat with thick slices of fat, washed down with sour broth Korot (fermented milk product), neutralizing the effects of such an amount of fat.
+The love of Bashkirs for horse sausage «Qazı» and horse fat deserves special attention: Bashkirs love to eat horsemeat with thick slices of fat, washed down with sour broth Qurut (fermented milk product), neutralizing the effects of such an amount of fat.